Employee journey mapping: How to get started (includes template)

 What is an employee journey map?

-Stages of the employee journey
+Categories across the employee journey

-- Manager education and support
+- Manager development

 - Life events (work anniversaries, parental leave)